Top 10 Jerry Lee Lewis Songs

 # 3 – Breathless

-The great Otis Blackwell song “Breathless,” was released by Jerry Lee Lewis in February of 1958.
-The song was a top 10 hit for Jerry Lee Lewis peaking at the number seven spot on the Billboard Hot 100 in 1958.
-The songs served as the inspiration for the Richard Gere 1983 film titled Breathless in which Richard Gere would often be seen intimidating Jerry Lee Lewis singing this song.
+The great Otis Blackwell song “Breathless” was released by Jerry Lee Lewis in February 1958.
+The song was a top-10 hit for Jerry Lee Lewis, peaking at number 7 on the Billboard Hot 100 in 1958.
+The songs served as the inspiration for the Richard Gere 1983 film titled Breathless, in which Richard Gere would often be seen intimidating Jerry Lee Lewis singing this song.

-The Jerry Lee Lewis version of “Whole Lotta Shakin’ Goin On,” was recorded for Sun Records and released in February of 1957.
+The Jerry Lee Lewis version of “Whole Lotta Shakin’ Goin’ On” was recorded for Sun Records and released in February 1957.
 The song reached the number three spot on the Billboard pop music charts in 1957.
-However, it reached the number one spot on both the Billboard Country music charts and the Billboard Rhythm and Blues charts.
+However, it reached the number one spot on both the Billboard Country and Rhythm and Blues charts.
 It defined the mass appeal that great music performed by electric performers like Jerry Lee Lewis could have across multiple musical genres.

 # 1 – Great Balls Of Fire

 Coming in at number one on our Top 10 Jerry Lee Lewis songs list is the great Jerry Lee Lewis song “Great Balls of Fire.
 “The song was a number one record for Jerry Lee Lewis in the United Kingdom and reached number two on the United States Pop charts.
 It reached number one on the U.S. Country music charts.
 It was released in November of 1957.
 The song was written by Otis Blackwell.
-Great Balls of Fire! also served as the title to the 1989 biographical film Great Balls of Fire! about Jerry Lee Lewis.
-If we had to choose one song to represent the career of Jerry Lee Lewis, “Great Balls Of Fire,” would serve as the easy choice.
+Great Balls of Fire! also served as the title of the 1989 biographical film. about Jerry Lee Lewis.
+If we had to choose one song to represent the career of Jerry Lee Lewis, “Great Balls Of Fire” would serve as the easy choice.

 DMCA.com Protection Status